marekolsak/marek-build/README.md

 ```
 ./run-piglit.sh 04-11_19:35_VEGA12
 ```
-The piglit results are stored in the piglit-results directory, while the HTML reports are stored separately in the piglit-summary directory.
-You can always regenerate the reports from the results, or generate comparisons between two or more sets of results.
+The piglit results are stored in the `piglit-results` directory, while the HTML reports are stored separately in the `piglit-summary` directory.
+You can always regenerate the reports from the results or generate comparisons between two or more sets of results using the `./piglit summary html` command in the piglit repository.

 Other examples:
 - `./run-piglit.sh 04-11_19:35_VEGA12 -c`: force concurrency for all tests (recommended but most tests are already run concurrently)